theotherphil/imagecli/README_template.txt

   pipeline: DUP 5 > [id, rotate 10, rotate 20, rotate 30, rotate 40, rotate 50] > MAP hcat 3 > vcat
 )$

+## Glob inputs

+Glob patterns can be used to specify the set of input files to read, for example to match all files in a directory with a png extension.

+All of the matching images are inserted into [the image stack](#the-image-stack), and then the supplied pipeline is run.
+In the common case that you want to perform an operation on each input image you can use the [map](#option-3---map) operation.

+$EXAMPLE(
+  num_inputs: 2
+  inputs: robin*.png
+  num_outputs: 2
+  pipeline: MAP (vflip > rotate 20)
+)$

+## Variable number of output images

+Instead of providing a list of output image paths you can provide a single output path containing `{n}`.
+In this case the pipeline will be run and then every image on the stack will be saved, replacing `{n}` with the distance of this image from the top of the stack.
+For example, if you specify an output path of `some_path_{n}.png` then the first image on the stack will be saved to `some_path_0.png`, the second to `some_path_1.png`, and so on.
+You can optionally specify a minimum number of digits to use for the image count.
+For example, an output path of `some_path_{n:3}.png` results in the first image in the stack being saved to `some_path_000.png`.

+$EXAMPLE(
+  variable_outputs: true
+  pipeline: tile 100 150
+  num_outputs: 4
+)$

 ## User-defined functions

 We provide limited support for user-defined functions via the `func`, `func2` and `func3`